Our Team

 Fiction Editor

-Mariette Kalinowski served in the United States Marine Corps from 2002-2010 and deployed twice to Al Anbar Province in Iraq in support of Operation Iraqi Freedom 5.2 and 8.2.
+Mariette Kalinowski (she/her) served in the United States Marine Corps from 2002-2010 and deployed twice to Al Anbar Province in Iraq in support of Operation Iraqi Freedom 5.2 and 8.2.
 She has published in The New York Times, The Daily Beast, and Splinter News, among others.

 Editor Q&A: